42% More Sales & 69% More Revenue

 Online retailers will achieve the best results when both on-site improvements and comprehensive shopping feed improvements are implemented.
 It can be challenging to identify conversion-hindering issues – what changes should be prioritised and carried out, and how to measure CRO success.

-If you are an e-commerce retailer, seeking ways to effectively grow your online revenue and sales, then Trafiki E-commerce Marketing can help by offering a free website and shopping feed audit.
+If you are an e-commerce retailer, seeking ways to effectively grow your online revenue and sales, then Trafiki E-commerce Marketing can help by offering an in-depth website and shopping feed audit.
 We can also advise retailers without preexisting shopping feeds on how to launch results-guaranteed shopping feeds and campaigns across Google Ads, Microsoft Advertising, Facebook and Instagram Ads and Amazon Ads.

-If you would like to request a free audit or proposal then submit an online enquiry form or call our team on 0203 411 2680.
+If you would like to request an audit or proposal, book a call with one of our experts or call our team on 0203 411 2680.